-The struggle over land with the U.S. Government continued and soon the Dawes Commission was established to end the tribal lands held in common, and allot acreage to tribal members individually and dissolve the governments of the Five Civilized Tribes.
-Though the nations fought hard against this, the governments were dissolved in 1906 and the following year, Oklahoma was admitted as the 46th state.
+The struggle over land with the U.S. Government continued.
+Soon, the Dawes Commission was established to end the tribal lands held in common, allot acreage to tribal members individually, and dissolve the governments of the Five Civilized Tribes.
+Though the nations fought hard against this, the governments were dissolved in 1906, and the following year, Oklahoma was admitted as the 46th state.

 In World War I, the Choctaw served in the U.S. military as the first Native American code talkers, using the Choctaw language as a natural code.
 Tribal members also served in World War II, after which the nation began efforts to reestablish itself.
-For the next two decades they worked hard to attract and develop new businesses and fight legislation to eliminate Native American rights of sovereignty.
-The Choctaw Nation of Oklahoma was scheduled for termination when Congress repealed the law in 1970, citing the policy’s documented failure in helping Native Americans.
+For the next two decades, they worked hard to attract and develop new businesses and fight legislation to eliminate Native American rights of sovereignty.
+The Choctaw Nation of Oklahoma was scheduled for termination when Congress repealed the law in 1970, citing the policy’s documented failure to help Native Americans.

-The population of the tribe when it first came into relations with the French, about the year 1700, was estimated from 15,000 to 20,000.
+The population of the tribe, when it first came into relations with the French about the year 1700, was estimated from 15,000 to 20,000.
 Their number in 1894 was 18,981 citizens of the Choctaw Nation, 1,639 Mississippi Choctaw, and 5,994 Freedmen.
 Today, they number nearly 200,000 strong.
-They operate business ventures, both in Mississippi and Oklahoma, in Gaming, Electronics, and Hospitality industries, while continuing to practice their language and cultural traditions.
+They operate business ventures, both in Mississippi and Oklahoma, in the Gaming, Electronics, and Hospitality industries while continuing to practice their language and cultural traditions.

-The Choctaw Nation of Oklahoma and the Mississippi Band of Choctaw Indians are the two primary Choctaw associations today, although smaller Choctaw groups are also located in Alabama, Louisiana, and Texas.
+The Choctaw Nation of Oklahoma and the Mississippi Band of Choctaw Indians are the two primary Choctaw associations today.
+However, smaller Choctaw groups are also located in Alabama, Louisiana, and Texas.